randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 Use of Entity Versioning and Index recycling: https://www.youtube.com/watch?v=gaj4SY4KNR4
 - versioning prevents accidental reuse of an entity which has changed due to a move either from deletion or change in archetype
 #### Iterating

+Iterating of archetypes is done in chunks starting from the tail.
 #### Queries

+Queries store a list of archetypes that match its query.
+Iterating a query involves iterating each archetype.

 ### Proposed API